avineshwar/secretgrind/README.md

 	}
 	```

-2. Tell the compiler where to find the header filer `secretgrind.h`, and compile as:
+2. Tell the compiler where to find the header file `secretgrind.h`, and compile as:

 		gcc -I/home/me/valgrind-3.10.1/inst/include/valgrind -Wall -O0 -g test.c -o test	# we want to see stack_var and names